Jatin-00189/Python-Projects/README.md

 In addition to my professional experience, I am always looking to improve my skills and stay up-to-date with the latest cybersecurity trends and techniques.
 I am passionate about cybersecurity and I spend my free time experimenting with new tools, participating in online security communities, and contributing to open-source projects.

-I Created these projects while learning python for cybersecurity This is a very basics chat program using Socket in python3
+I Created these projects while learning python for cybersecurity.
+#This is a very basics chat program using Socket in python3